strug-hub/VikNGS/source/quick_start.rst

 Running Example on User Interface
 ------------------------------

-In the same directory where the VikNGS-X.X.X application lives, two example files are present.
-On the Association Test tab of VikNGS, provide *example.vcf* as input in the section labelled "VCF File" and *example_info.txt* as input in the section labelled "Sample Information File".
+In the same directory where the VikNGS-X.X.X application is found, two example files are present.
+Within the VikNGS interface, provide *example.vcf* as input in the section labelled "VCF File" and *example_info.txt* as input in the section labelled "Sample Information File".
 Clicking the "RUN" button should then trigger the association tests using these files as input.

 Running Command Line
 ------------------------------